Appointment booking

 Lead fields, scheduling-link language, live chat on Business and above, Zapier/Make handoff, message credits, and CRM routing.

-Strong for appointment interest capture, but the reviewed docs support link handoff rather than direct calendar booking.
+Strong for appointment interest capture, but the public docs support link handoff rather than direct calendar booking.

 ChatBot.com